Choosing your Puppy

 Finding a Good breeder Tips:

-Be sure the breeder is legally allowed to breed and that they are registered with their Local Council and with an association such as the AAPDB inc. (Australian Association of Pet Dog Breeders), Pets Australia or the PIAA (Pet Industry of Australia Association) or ANKC.
+Be sure the breeder is legally allowed to breed and that they are registered with their State Government, Local Council and with an association such as the AAPDB inc. (Australian Association of Pet Dog Breeders), Pets Australia or the PIAA (Pet Industry of Australia Association) or ANKC.

 Be sure the breeder is prepared to discuss your needs and your puppies needs and be able to answer your questions.